scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ~~~~
 {: #figure-2 title="SCION routing processes and their relation to each other.
 All processes operate concurrently"}

-The **control service** is responsible for the path exploration and registration processes in the control plane.
-It is the main control-plane infrastructure component within each SCION AS.
-The control service of an AS has the following tasks:
+The **Control Service** is responsible for the path exploration and registration processes in the Control Plane.
+It is the main control plane infrastructure component within each SCION AS and has the following tasks:

 - Generating, receiving, and propagating PCBs.
-Periodically, the control service of a core AS generates a set of PCBs, which are forwarded to the child ASes or neighboring core ASes.
-In the latter case, the PCBs are sent over policy-compliant paths to discover multiple paths between any pair of core ASes.
+Periodically, the Control Service of a core AS generates a set of PCBs, which are forwarded to the child ASes or neighboring core ASes.
+In the latter case, the PCBs are sent over policy compliant paths to discover multiple paths between any pair of core ASes.
 - Selecting and registering the set of path segments via which the AS wants to be reached.
 - Managing certificates and keys to secure inter-AS communication.
-Each PCB contains signatures of all on-path ASes.
-Every time the control service of an AS receives a PCB, it validates the PCB's authenticity.
-When the control service lacks an intermediate certificate, it can query the control service of the neighboring AS that sent the PCB.
+Each PCB contains signatures of all on-path ASes and each time the Control Service of an AS receives a PCB, it validates the PCB's authenticity.
+When the Control Service lacks an intermediate certificate, it can query the Control Service of the neighboring AS that sent the PCB.

-**Note:** The control service of an AS must not be confused with a border router.
-The control service of a specific AS is part of the control plane and responsible for *finding and registering suitable paths*.
-It can be deployed anywhere inside the AS.
-A border router belongs to the data plane; its main task is to *forward data packets*.
-Border routers are deployed at the edge of an AS.
+**Note:** The Control Service of an AS is decoupled from SCION border routers.
+The Control Service of a specific AS is part of the Control Plane, is responsible for *finding and registering suitable paths*, and can be deployed anywhere inside the AS.
+Border routers are deployed at the edge of an AS and their main tasks are to *forward data packets*.

 ### Path Segments

-As described previously, the main goal of SCION's control plane is to create and manage path segments, which can then be combined into forwarding paths to transmit packets in the data plane.
+As described previously, the main goal of SCION's Control Plane is to create and manage path segments which can then be combined into forwarding paths to transmit packets by its data plane.
 SCION distinguishes the following types of path segments:

-- A path segment from a non-core AS to a core AS is an *up-segment*.
+- A path segment from a non-core AS to a core AS is an *up segment*.
-- A path segment from a core AS to a non-core AS is a *down-segment*.
+- A path segment from a core AS to a non-core AS is a *down segment*.
-- A path segment between core ASes is a *core-segment*.
+- A path segment between core ASes is a *core segment*.

-So each path segment either ends at a core AS, or starts at a core AS, or both.
+Each path segment starts and/or ends at a core AS.

-All path segments are invertible: A core-segment can be used bidirectionally, and an up-segment can be converted into a down-segment, or vice versa, depending on the direction of the end-to-end path.
+All path segments may be inverted: a core segment can be used bidirectionally, an up segment can be converted into a down segment, and a down segment can be converted into an up segment depending on the direction of the end-to-end path.
 This means that all path segments can be used to send data traffic in both directions.

-The cryptographic protection of PCBs / path segments is based on the Control-Plane PKI.
-The signatures are structured such that the entire message sequence constituting the path segment can be authenticated.
-The authenticity can be verified by anyone with access to this PKI.
+The cryptographic protection of PCBs and path segments is based on the Control Plane PKI.
+The signatures are structured such that the entire message sequence constituting the path segment can be authenticated by anyone with access to this PKI.

-For fast validation of the path information carried in individual packets during packet forwarding, symmetric key cryptography is used instead.
-For this purpose, the hop fields contain a MAC.
-These MACs are structured to allow verifying the sequence of hops, reflecting the structure of the PCBs, but, in contrast to the PCBs, this can only be validated by the border routers of the respective AS.
+For fast validation of the path information carried in individual packets during packet forwarding, symmetric key cryptography is used and the Hop Fields contain a MAC.
+These MACs are structured to allow verification of the sequence of hops, but in contrast to the PCBs can only be validated by the border routers of the respective AS.

 ## Addressing {#numbering}

-The inter-domain SCION routing is based on the <ISD, AS> tuple.
+Inter-domain SCION routing is based on an <ISD, AS> tuple.
 Although a complete SCION address is composed of the <ISD, AS, endpoint address> 3-tuple, the endpoint address is not used for inter-domain routing or forwarding.
-The endpoint address can be of variable length, does not need to be globally unique, and can thus be an IPv4, IPv6, or link layer address, for example - in fact, the endpoint address is the "normal", currently used, non-SCION-specific endpoint address.
+The endpoint address can be of variable length, does not need to be globally unique, and can thus be an IPv4, IPv6, or link layer address.

-However, the ISD-AS number is a SCION-specific number.
-It consists of 64-bits, with the top 16 bits indicating the ISD, and the bottom 48 bits indicating the AS.
-The text representation uses a dash-separator between the ISD and AS numbers, for example: `4-ff00:1:f`.
-This section provides more details about the numbering scheme for SCION ISD and AS numbers.
+The ISD-AS number is a SCION-specific number consisting of 64 bits: the top 16 bits indicating the ISD, and the bottom 48 bits indicating the AS.
+The text representation uses a dash separator between the ISD and AS numbers, e.g. `4-ff00:1:f`.

-**Note:** As a consequence of the fact that SCION relies on existing routing protocols (e.g., IS-IS, OSPF, SR) and communication fabric (e.g., IP, MPLS) for intra-domain forwarding, existing internal routers do not need to be changed to support SCION.
+**Note:** As a consequence of the fact that SCION relies on existing routing protocols (e.g. IS-IS, OSPF, SR) and communication fabric (e.g. IP, MPLS) for intra-domain forwarding, existing internal routers do not need to be changed to support SCION.

 ### ISD Numbers

-An ISD number is the 16-bit global identifier for an ISD.
-It MUST be globally unique.
-The following table gives an overview of the ISD number allocation.
+An ISD number is the 16-bit global identifier for an ISD and MUST be globally unique.

+The following table gives an overview of the ISD number allocation:

 | ISD          | Description                                                                             |
 |--------------+-----------------------------------------------------------------------------------------|